May 13

 The rainy season is the best time to visit Zanzibar if you like feeling like you have the island to yourself

-So, When is the Best Time to Visit Zanzibar in 2023?
+So, When is the Best Time to Visit Zanzibar?

 You're keen for long, lazy days by the beach?
 Then the best time to visit Zanzibar is from June to September.
 Luckily, these are also the best months to combine a classic safari on the main land with a beach escape.
 This way, you'll have the absolute best of both worlds.